Deep symbolic regression for physics guided by units constraints: toward the automated discovery of physical laws: Method

-Then, as in \citet{PetersenDSR} for each candidate $f$, we compute a reward $R$ that is representative of fit quality: $R = 1/(1+\text{NRMSE})$ where $\text{NRMSE}$ is the root mean squared error normalized by the deviation of the target $\sigma_y$: $\text{NRMSE} = \frac{1}{\sigma_y}\sqrt{\frac{1}{N}\sum_{i=1}^N (y_i - f(\mathbf{x}_i))^2}$.
+Then, as in \citet{PetersenDSR} for each candidate $f$, we compute a reward $r$ that is representative of fit quality: $r = 1/(1+\text{NRMSE})$ where $\text{NRMSE}$ is the root mean squared error normalized by the deviation of the target $\sigma_y$: $\text{NRMSE} = \frac{1}{\sigma_y}\sqrt{\frac{1}{N}\sum_{i=1}^N (y_i - f(\mathbf{x}_i))^2}$.
 We apply the policy gradients by means of an Adam optimizer \cite{adam_optimizer} and use a long-short term memory (LSTM) type RNN \citep{LSTM}.
 Our additional learning hyper-parameters can be found in Table \ref{table:hyperparams}.
 It is worth noting that the empirically tuned batch size we found ($10$k) is larger than the one found by \cite{PetersenDSR} which was of $1$k.
 We attribute this to the very strong constraints offered by our \PhySO\ setup which require a strong exploration counterpart to avoid getting stuck in local minima.
+This helps ensure that the model does not prematurely converge by continuously reinforcing a locally optimal expression, but rather seeks more solutions until identifying the most favorable one.

 It is also worth noting that in the reinforcement learning framework, the the reward function can be considered as as a black box, which does not have to be differentiable, therefore one could use anything as the reward.
 For example, we can also include the complexity of the symbolic function in the reward function, so as to have a criterion akin to Occam's razor.
-But actually one could in principle implement many ideas into the reward function: symmetries, constraints on primitives or derivatives, fitness in a differential equation, the results of some symbolic computation using external packages such as Mathematica \citep{mathematica} or SymPy \citep{sympy}, behavior of the function when implemented an n-body simulation, and so on.
+But actually one could in principle implement many ideas into the reward function: symmetries, constraints on primitives or derivatives, fitness in a differential equation, the results of some symbolic computation using external packages such as \texttt{Mathematica} \citep{mathematica} or \texttt{SymPy} \citep{sympy}, behavior of the function when implemented an n-body simulation, and so on.
+Note that in the context of this work, although there are more sophisticated schemes to define complexity (see \eg \citealt{SR_complexity_metric}) we simply define it as length \ie the number of tokens appearing in the expression excluding parentheses or the number of nodes in a tree representation.